Allergic Skin Dises in Dogs; Top Tips

 POLLEN

-If the itching starts late April/May tree pollen is likely to be the main culprit.
-If late June then grass pollen is likely to be the cause.
+If the itching starts in April tree pollen is likely to be the main culprit.
+If the itch starts late May/June then grass pollen is likely to be the cause.
 Trying to avoid excessive exposure by choosing where to exercise your dog may help but it is hard to totaly avoid exposure.
 Keeping your dog inside whilst you mow grass is adviseable.
 Physically rinsing or bathing your dog, especially feet & tummy can reduce exposure by washing off pollen.
 These actions just by being cooling & soothing may help reduce itch.
 Any seconday infections exacerbate itch & should be dealt with.
 Specific anti bacterial /anti fungals shampoos may be needed but if its just to reduce itch then any shampoo or just rinsing in water will be help.

 HOUSEDUST MITES